trixi-framework/TrixiParticles.jl/validation/rigid_body_sliding_2d/README.md

 The comparison assumes that the body starts in contact, remains in the kinetic-slip regime until stopping, and experiences a constant normal load equal to its weight.
-The script runs the same rigid square with wall particle spacings `0.03` and `0.015`.
-It reports the stopping distance error for each resolution, the final horizontal velocity, and the difference between the two numerical stopping distances.
-Numerical trajectories are written to JSON and CSV in `out/validation_result_rigid_body_sliding_2d_wall_spacing_*`; the analytical trajectory is added to each JSON file for plotting.
+The script runs kinetic friction coefficients `0.2`, `0.3`, and `0.4` at wall spacing `0.03`.
+It also repeats the `0.4` case at wall spacing `0.015` as a separate resolution-independence check.
+The plot shows the friction-factor sweep; wall resolution is reported as a scalar error because its trajectories intentionally overlap.
+Numerical trajectories are written to JSON and CSV in `out/validation_result_rigid_body_sliding_2d_mu_*_wall_spacing_*`; the analytical trajectory is added to each JSON file for plotting.

 The following files are provided:

-1. `validation_rigid_body_sliding_2d.jl`: Runs the example at both wall resolutions and computes the stopping-distance and wall-resolution errors.
+1. `validation_rigid_body_sliding_2d.jl`: Runs the example for the friction-factor sweep and wall-resolution check, then computes the stopping-distance and resolution errors.
-2. `plot_rigid_body_sliding_results.jl`: Optionally plots both numerical trajectories against the analytical trajectory after the validation has generated its output files.
+2. `plot_rigid_body_sliding_results.jl`: Optionally plots the numerical and analytical trajectories and their signed errors after validation has generated its output files.

 Run the validation from the repository root with